COVID-19 vaccination begins for high risk groups in Telangana | Health

 - India

-Similarly, 32 centers have been set up in Greater Hyderabad Municipal Corporation (GHMC) area, which will operate for seven days, where around 30,000 people will be vaccinated daily, he said.
+Similarly 32 centres have been set up in Greater Hyderabad Municipal Corporation (GHMC) area, which will operate for seven days, where around 30,000 people will be vaccinated daily, he said.

-He said the vaccination centers will start work from 8 AM daily and street vendors and those working in pesticide shops and other Kirana shops identified by officials and who are given coupons will be given the shots as no walk-ins are allowed.
+He said the vaccination centres will start work from 8 AM daily and street vendors and those working in pesticide shops and other kirana shops identified by officials and who are given coupons, will be given the shots as no walk-ins are allowed.

-Those who are regularly on the move and in contact with people such as vegetable and fruit vendors, cab and auto drivers, and barbers, among others, fall into the category of high-risk groups.
+Those who are in regularly on the move and in contact with people such as vegetable and fruit vendors, cab and auto drivers and barbers, among others, fall into the category of high risk groups.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)